oreillymedia/production-resources/oriole/index.md

 To learn more and see examples, please go <a href="http://www.oreilly.com/oriole/">here</a>.
 Safari members can also see the complete collection <a href="https://www.safaribooksonline.com/oriole/">here</a>.

+# Author's Guide: Creating an Oriole with Atlas and LaunchBot

+## Introduction

 ## Writing the Notebook Content

 The text in the notebook isn’t intended to mirror the voice-over in the video—it's not meant to be a transcript.
 The text should be brief and stand on its own in case a viewer prefers to read through text+code instead of watching the video.